-Supplemental application; a pre-health committee letter; or letters of recommendation from three faculty professors (two must be science faculty); letter of recommendation from a DO or MD are strongly recommended.
-Letters from long-term work, research and clinical experiences are valuable.
+Supplemental application, a pre-health committee letter, or letters of recommendation from three faculty professors (two must be science faculty); a letter of recommendation from a DO or MD is strongly recommended and letters from long-term work, research, and clinical experiences are valuable.
 No more than 6 letters will be accepted.

 - Fee waiver available: Yes

 - Waiver conditions: